 Music Off Main begins Friday, July 3rd with classic American tunes with the Puyallup Valley Band.
 Come out to Rainier View Park and enjoy the concert, starting at 6:30 pm.
 Dixie’s Home Cookin’ will have hamburgers and root-beer floats, and Dr. Terry’s Pies will also be on hand with Chocolate Peanut Butter “Mudslide” along with

 KING-TV’s Evening Magazine is debuting a new feature on Small Town Spotlights.
 The first is Sumner!
 What a great choice to begin a fun series.
 They were out filming throughout Sumner last week, including Berryland Cafe, Windmill Gardens, Secret Garden Tea Room and more.
-Tune in Friday night, June 26, at 7:30 pm on KING
+Click here to watch the feature online.

 Get ready to tap your toes, clap your hands and enjoy a wide variety of music in the magic of summer twilight.
 Once again, the Sumner Arts Commission presents the popular Music Off Main series.
 This year’s line-up ranges from returning favorites to new surprises with music spanning every taste from Johnny Cash to old-time

 The U.S. Open itself may be in University Place, with the main parking next door in Puyallup, but Sumner is also showing up at the Open!
 Check out this article from The Seattle Times, featuring Sumner’s own Windmill Gardens.
 In addition, Dillanos Coffee (born and roasted in Sumner) is being served in hospitality tents, and